-The residency, created through the generosity and enthusiasm of Hope alumni Nancy and G. Clarke Borgeson (’72), supports the creation of new work through provision of a stipend as well as studio and living space on Hope’s campus.
-In addition to the time and space the residency provides, the Borgesons envisioned the artist in residence as invigorating the experience of the department’s top students through a series of encounters, which might include workshops, studio conversations, critiques and assistantships.
-The artist in residence concludes their residency with a month-long solo exhibition and public lecture at the college’s De Pree Art Gallery.
+The residency supports the creation of new work through provision of a stipend, studio and living space on Hope’s campus.
+In addition to the time and space the residency offers, the artist in residence engages with the department’s students through a series of encounters, which might include workshops, studio conversations, critiques or assistantships.
+The artist concludes their residency with a month-long solo exhibition and public lecture at the college’s De Pree Art Gallery.

-The residency further supports the selected artist through a financial stipend.
+The residency supports the selected artist through a financial stipend.

-The residency further supports the selected artist through provided on-campus housing in a residential cottage.
+The residency further supports the selected artist by providing on-campus housing